OlineRanum/3D-LEX_Controller/README.md

      3. Set the **Record Mode** to `Recording`.
      4. Specify the path to a `buffer_folder` (default: `D:/VideoCapture/SourceRecordBuffer`).
      5. Modify the default file name to ensure it doesn’t collide with other cameras' recordings.
+     6. (Optional) If you want file splitting based on recording time or size, you can set this here.

 #### Step 3: Select the Main Camera
 - During a recording session, ensure the **main camera scene** is selected in OBS.
   - This camera will record directly through OBS.
   - Other cameras will record via the Source Record plugin.
+  - (Optional) In the advanced output settings, under record, you can set automatic file splitting if needed.

 #### Step 4: Update the Configuration File